Men's Ice Hockey Michael Weisman

-named to the 2026 U.S. Men’s Olympic Hockey Team last Friday, one current National Collegiate Hockey Conference (NCHC) player and two former St. Cloud State Huskies were selected to two different Olympic rosters ahead of the upcoming 2026 Winter Games.
+COLORADO SPRINGS, Colo. – After four alumni of NCHC teams were named to the 2026 U.S. Men’s Olympic Hockey Team last Friday, one current National Collegiate Hockey Conference (NCHC) player and three more alumni were selected to three different Olympic rosters ahead of the upcoming 2026 Winter Games.

-Men’s Hockey Tournament set for Feb.
+The 2026 Winter Olympics run from February 6-22 in Milan and Cortina, Italy, with the Men’s Hockey Tournament set for Feb.
 11-22.
 Gajan and Slovakia are in Group A at the Olympics, opening with Finland on Wednesday, Feb.
 11, while also facing host Italy on Feb.
 13 and Sweden on Feb.
 14 before the playoff round begins on Feb.
-17. The Danes are in Group B with Team USA, facing Germany (Feb.
-12), the U.S. (Feb.
-14) and Latvia (Feb.
-15).
+17. The Danes and Germans are both in Group B along with Team USA, with Denmark and Germany opening against each other on Feb.
+12. The fourth team in Group B is Latvia.

-Gajan, who hails from Poprad, Slovakia, returns to his native Europe after helping the U.S. Collegiate Selects team earn a silver medal in their debut at the Spengler Cup in Switzerland at the end of December.
+49944Gajan, who hails from Poprad, Slovakia, returns to his native Europe after helping the U.S. Collegiate Selects team earn a silver medal in their debut at the Spengler Cup in Switzerland at the end of December.
 The Chicago Blackhawks second round draft pick started two games for the USCS (both against host HC Davos), including the championship game on Dec.
 31, going 1-1 with 55 saves.
 Gajan also represented Slovakia at the 2023 and 2024 World Junior Championships, going 5-3-0 with two shutouts, a .927 save percentage and 2.45 goals-against average.

 For UMD, Gajan is 14-6-0 this season, starting every game for the Bulldogs, with his 14 wins second nationally.
 He ranks second in the NCHC with a 1.92 GAA, while posting a .919 save percentage, which is fifth.
 He also has two shutouts on the season.
 Gajan is a three-time NCHC Goaltender of the Week this year and was the NCHC Goaltender of the Month for October.